MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-app-policies-get-started.md

 ## Edit an existing user-defined policy

 1. On the **App governance** page, select the **Policies** tab and select the policy you want to edit.
-A panel will open on the right side with the details of the existing policy.
+A panel opens on the right side with the details of the existing policy.

 1. Select **Edit**.